 The majority of businesses reported that their text marketing click-through rates were between 20% and 35%, whereas the majority of business owners reported that their email marketing click-through rates were between 10% and 20%.

-All in all, the future is bright for text marketing.
+All in all, our text marketing research reveals the future of text messaging is bright for businesses.
 66% of consumers either prefer mobile messaging or consider it their second choice for communications when compared to phone and email.
 Click-through rates for text marketing are higher than any other messaging channel, and with more businesses leveraging SMS software platforms and developing text-enabled phone lines, an infrastructure will be set in place to prioritize communicating with customers seamlessly with mobile.

-Visit our success stories to see how businesses within e-commerce, retail, education, healthcare, real estate, & technology have leveraged the SimpleTexting SMS platform to grow their sales pipelines and beef up their overall marketing strategies.
+Visit our success stories to see how text messaging for businesses within e-commerce, retail, education, healthcare, real estate, & technology have leveraged the SimpleTexting SMS platform to grow their sales pipelines and beef up their overall marketing strategies.